wp-plugins/soundy-background-music/readme.txt

 1. **Is it possible to have different soundtracks for different posts and pages ?**
 Yes, a soundtrack can be set up by authors on a per post or per page basis.

+1. **Can a page or post play more than one soundtrack ?**
+Not with Soundy Background Music's plugin.
+However this functionality is available with [**Soundy Audio Playlist Plugin**](http://wordpress.org/plugins/soundy-audio-playlist/).

 1. **What kind of audio files can be used with Soundy Plugin ?**
 The audio files must be in the MP3, OGG or WAV format.
 The file extension must be .mp3, .mpg, .mpeg, .ogg .wav or .wave.